On my recent visit, it was not only the top restaurants in San Miguel de Allende that surprised me but the town itself.

 Luna Rooftop Tapas Bar is an intimate and magical location that is a great spot to enjoy lunch or dinner with friends and family.

 Their menu selection consists of authentic Mexican cuisine and its deliciousness.
 I really enjoyed their Pork Belly with Sweet and Sour Tomato.
 They really have great customer service and I strongly recommend spending a few hours there while enjoying the view!

 San Francisco #12 // +52 442 356 2457

-Silverio is a great place to get your caffeine fix throughout the day but by night it becomes an upscale cocktail bar.
+Silverio is the best place to get your caffeine fix throughout the day but by night it becomes an upscale cocktail bar.
 Silverio is yet another rooftop terrace with impressive views (are you getting tired of me mentioning the rooftop views here yet?
 I told you they were one of the best things about San Miguel!).
 The friendly staff will walk you through their menu if you have any questions.

 I also heard they’re one of the best places to eat in San Miguel de Allende for breakfast and they have many vegan options.

 Where to Stay in San Miguel de Allende